tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 blocked, monitoring focuses on the clear text SNI.
 The purpose of SNI encryption and privacy is to prevent that.

+Replacing clear text SNI transmission by an encrypted variant will improve the privacy and reliability of TLS connections, but the design of proper SNI encryption solutions is difficult.
 In the past, there have been multiple attempts at defining SNI encryption.
 These attempts have generally floundered, because the simple designs fail to mitigate several of the attacks listed in (#snisecreq).
 In the absence of a TLS-level solution, the most popular approach to SNI privacy for web services is HTTP-level fronting, which we discuss in (#httpfronting).

+This document does not present the design of a solution, but provides guidelines for evaluating proposed solutions.
+The need for related work on the encryption of the Application Layer Protocol Negotiation (ALPN) parameters of TLS is discussed in (#hiding-alpn).

 # History of the TLS SNI extension